betrusted-io/xous-core/README.md

 * **xous-rs**: userspace library

 ## Dependencies

+- Xous requires its own Rust target, `riscv32imac-unkwon-xous-elf`.
+If you run `cargo xtask` from the command line, you should be prompted to install the target automatically if it does not already exist.
+- If you plan on doing USB firmware updates, you'll need `progressbar2` (updates) and `pyusb` (updates).
+Note that `pyusb` has name space conflicts with similarly named packages, so if updates aren't working you may need to create a `venv` or uninstall conflicting packages.
-There's some Python scripts to help deal with firmware signing.
-Ensure the following python packages are available in your environment: `pycryptodome` (signing - PEM read), `cryptography` (signing - x509 read), `pynacl` (signing - ed25519 signatures).
-If you plan on doing USB firmware updates, you'll also need `progressbar2` (updates), `pyusb` (updates).
+- If you are doing development on the digital signatures with the Python helper scripts, you will need: `pycryptodome` (signing - PEM read), `cryptography` (signing - x509 read), `pynacl` (signing - ed25519 signatures) (most users won't need this).

 ## Quickstart using Hosted Mode